dwootton/aggregate-graph-explorer/README.md

 ## Credits

-INCREMENT was created by [Racquel Fygenson](https://www.racquelfygenson.com) and [Dylan Wootton](https://x.com/WoottonDylan).
+INCREMENT was created by [Racquel Fygenson](https://www.racquelfygenson.com) and [Dylan Wootton](https://x.com/WoottonDylan) for their submission to the 2025 IEEE VAST Challenge.

 ## Questions or Feedback?

 For questions, bug reports, or feature requests, please contact [dwootton@mit.edu](mailto:dwootton@mit.edu).

----

-Built with React, D3.js, and Neo4j • Licensed under MIT
+Licensed under MIT